equinor/procosys-completion-api/README.md

 ### 2. Environment Variables

 Create a `.env` file in the src directory (next to docker-compose) with the following content:
+.env is and should be ignored by git.
+>Note: Make sure to double check that this file is not added to source control.

 FEED_TOKEN= `ACCESSTOKEN`